dylanized/peezy/README.md

 - /site/themes/default/js (js files)
 - /site/themes/default/favicon.ico

-Customize the theme and add files as needed.
+Customize add files as needed.
 Peezy will wrap the theme around your content files.

-You can also clone the default theme and change the theme name in the site settings.
+You can also clone this default theme and change the name in the site settings.

-Step 4 - Start the server
+*Step 4 - Start the server*

 ```node app.js```